-The selection of sites is based on those taking part in the ICNARC Case Mix Programme (CMP).
+The selection of sites is based on those taking part in the ICNARC CMP.
 The CMP is a comparative national clinical audit involving nearly all UK ICUs in England and Wales.
-We will link data for the period 1st April 2009 and 31st March 2017 with the Renal Registry and HES/ONS databases through NHS Digital.
+We will link data for the period 1st April 2009 and 31st March 2017 with the UK Renal Registry, HES/ONS databases through NHS Digital, and Patient Episode Database for Wales (PEDW) via NWIS.